Generalized ballistic-conductive heat conduction in isotropic materials: The rate equations for and with Onsager reciprocity in the case where has odd parity

-with $l$ the free mean path of the heat carriers i.e. the average lenght between successive collision amonghst them.
-We observe that only in Guyer-Krumhansl heat equation the coefficient multypling the field $q_{,xx}$ has the physical meaning of $l^2$.
+where $l$, having the dimension of a length which may be interpreted as an average, mean free path of the heat carriers (phonons) i.e. the average length between successive collision amongst them.
+We observe that only in Guyer-Krumhansl heat equation the coefficient multiplying the field $q_{,xx}$ has the physical meaning of $l^2$.